 Can you freeze chicken wings?

-To freeze, allow the chicken wings to cool completely and then transfer to a freezer bag, removing as much air as possible before sealing.
-Baked chicken wings can be frozen for up to three months.
+Once prepared, allow the chicken wings to cool to room temperature before transferring them to a freezer bag, removing as much air as possible before sealing.

 Notes & tips for baked chicken wings